 ²ÝÝ®ÊÓƵÃâ·Ñ°æapp

-Jacques Offenbach Role
+Jacques Offenbach Composer

 Jacques Offenbach was born Jacob Eberst in 1819 before his father, a Cologne synagogue cantor, changed the family name to Offenbach.
 Despite having German-Jewish origins, Offenbach has come to be considered a French composer because of his great regard for Paris.